ntustison/Histograms/Text/stitched.md

 ## Historical overview of quantification

-Early attempts at quantification of ventilation images were limited to enumerating the number of ventilation defects or estimating the proportion of ventilated lung [@Lange:1999aa;@Altes:2001aa;@Samee:2003aa] which has evolved to more sophisticated techniques used currently.
+Early attempts at quantification of \textcolor{blue}{hyperpolarized gas} images were limited to enumerating the number of ventilation defects or estimating the proportion of ventilated lung [@Lange:1999aa;@Altes:2001aa;@Samee:2003aa] which has evolved to more sophisticated techniques used currently.
 A brief outline of